kimbo-slicee/C4-Architecture-Model/README.md

-# C4-Architecture-Model
+# C4-Architecture-Model Architecture 🦺
-Explaining 👨‍🏫 what is C4 model 🤔. what it's used for ?
+Explaining 👨‍🏫 what is C4 model 🤔.
+And what it's used for ?